Some tools under study for breast cancer screening and early detection are discussed below.

 Our commitment to research

-One new method is ultrasound tomography, a tool that uses ultrasound technology.
-Ultrasound tomography may give information on breast density by measuring the speed that sound waves travel through the breast .
+One new method is breast ultrasound tomography, a tool that uses ultrasound technology.
+Breast ultrasound tomography may give information on breast density by measuring the speed that sound waves travel through the breast .